Skip to content

 aws efs delete-file-system --file-system-id $EFS_ID

-• I installed EBS and EFS CSI drivers as EKS add-ons
+• I systematically installed EBS and EFS CSI drivers as native EKS add-ons.

-• I created an EBS gp3 StorageClass with WaitForFirstConsumer binding mode
+• I architected an EBS gp3 StorageClass utilizing the mandatory WaitForFirstConsumer binding mode.

-• I deployed PostgreSQL as a StatefulSet with EBS persistent storage
+• I implemented PostgreSQL as a persistent StatefulSet securely leveraging EBS block architecture.

-• I created an EFS filesystem with mount targets and deployed a shared media volume
+• I created a regional EFS filesystem with highly available mount targets across independent subnets.

-• I verified 3 web pods can all read and write to the same EFS volume
+• I proved that 3 distinct web replica pods can harmoniously write to an identical EFS namespace simultaneously.

-• I took an EBS snapshot and resized the volume online from 20Gi to 50Gi
+• I successfully initiated an EBS volume snapshot and completed an aggressive online resize operation from 20Gi to 50Gi without impacting workload operations.

-• I can explain why EBS volumes cannot follow pods across AZs
+• I can articulate the rigid physical boundaries dictating why EBS volumes are incapable of migrating across multiple AZs automatically.

-Your stateful workloads are running with persistent storage.
-But how do you scale them efficiently, observe their behavior, and control costs?
-Head to Module 5.5: EKS Production — Scaling, Observability & Cost to master Karpenter, Container Insights, and cost optimization with Kubecost.
+Your stateful workloads are properly anchored with robust, resilient persistent storage—but storage is only a single piece of the production puzzle.
+How do you scale the underlying instances efficiently, continuously observe application behavior, and rigorously control your exploding compute costs?
+Proceed directly to Module 5.5: EKS Production — Scaling, Observability & Cost to master Karpenter node provisioning, AWS Container Insights, and relentless cost optimization using Kubecost.